ACS Senior Chemists

 - Encourage the involvement of senior chemists in programs focused on K-12 education, undergraduate networking, and mentoring

 - Encourage Diversity, Equity, Inclusion and Respect within the chemical enterprise

 Learn more about the ACS Committee on Senior Chemists.

 Senior Chemists Committee presents “Chocolate Chemistry!”

 On March 29, 2022, the SCC hosted its virtual “coffee hour social” event.
 The theme was “Chocolate Chemistry.”
 The keynote speakers for the event were Cordelia Running, an assistant professor in Nutrition & Food Science at Purdue University, and Matt Hartings, an associate professor of Chemistry at American University and author of Chemistry in Your Kitchen.

 Under the ACS Scholars Program, African American, Hispanic/Latino and American Indian students enrolled in chemical science programs are eligible to compete to receive up to $5,000 per year in renewable college scholarships.

-Former ACS Scholars, including Chyree Batton, a chemist at SC Johnson; Bart Bartlett, a chemistry professor at the University of Michigan; and Corina McClure, an analytical chemist at the Food & Drug Administration were recently featured in Chemical & Engineering News.
+Since the program’s inception in 1994, many of the more than 3,500 men and women who have participated are now established in important roles in industry, academia, and government.
+Examples of former ACS Scholars, recently featured in Chemical and Engineering News (insert date), include: Chyree Batton, a chemist at SC Johnson; Bart Bartlett, a chemistry professor at the University of Michigan; and Corina McClure, an analytical chemist at the Food & Drug Administration.

 To support tomorrow’s chemistry leaders, please go to www.donate.acs.org/scholars.
 The site provides instructions for how to donate by credit card or mail.
 For information on how to contribute via an individual retirement account (IRA) or estate plan, please visit www.acs.org/legacy or contact Mary Bet Dobson at firstname.lastname@example.org.